ethereum/ethereum-org-website/src/content/contributing/translation-program/index.md

 Thank you for your participation in the ethereum.org Translation Program!

+**Office hours for translators**

+We will be holding office hours for translators on the second Wednesday of every month.
+These will be held in the #office-hours voice channel on our Discord, where you can also find the exact times and additional details.

+The purpose of the office hours is to allow our translators to ask questions about the translation process, provide feedback on the program, share their ideas, or just have a chat with us.
+Participants can also learn more about the translation program, and learn how to get involved and become an ethereum.org translator.
+Finally, we want to use these calls to communicate recent developments in connection with the translation program, and share key tips and instructions with our contributors.

+If you are an ethereum.org translator, or would like to become one, feel free to join us during one of these sessions.

 <InfoBanner shouldCenter emoji=":information_source:">
   If you're helping us with translations, you might find some useful information in our translations FAQ.
   {" "}<Link to="/en/contributing/translation-program/translation-guide/">Translating ethereum.org FAQ</Link>